Märchenbrunnen

 The Märchenbrunnen (simply the "fountain of fairy tales") is located in the Volkspark Friedrichshain in Berlin.
-In 1893 the authorities of Berlin issued the artistic entrance to the National Park Friedrichshain.
+In 1893 the authorities of Berlin issued the artistic entrance to the People's Park Friedrichshain.
 The fountain of fairy tales was commissioned by the National Park and later designed by Ludwig Hoffmann.
 Hoffmann put forward the idea of a fountain in the park to depict fairy tales.
 Hoffmann describes this in his memoirs.